mytja-archive/MyAssistantOS-Raspbian/README.md

 Ubuntu             |              |             |      ✔     |
 Windows 10         |              |             |      ✔     |
 macOS              |              |             |      ✔     |

+## Testing it on _______ machine
+This is how it goes!

+### Windows
+Follow instructions on this branch: https://github.com/mytja/MyAssistantOS-Raspbian/tree/batches/

+### Raspbian as virtual machine
+I recommend QEMU as emulator, since VirtualBox and VMware, can't emulate ARM32 arhitecture.

+You can also use QiEmu (GUI QEMU emulator)

+I find this article very useful: https://www.how2shout.com/how-to/how-to-set-up-virtual-machines-with-qemu-gui-on-windows-10.html

 # DLL Files